superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ## What's next

 We've laid a general foundation for discussing RAG evaluation.
-In the next article, we'll demystify some existing evaluation frameworks, including...(Trulens, Arize, maybe Quotient AI MVP), and see how well they do at covering all the layers of evaluation we've discused.
+In the next article, we'll demystify some existing evaluation frameworks, including...(Trulens, Arize, maybe Quotient AI MVP), and see how well they do at covering all the layers of evaluation we've discussed.
 Looking forward to seeing you in the next part!

 ## Contributors